boycott4/boycott/README.md

 I believe that standing up for justice, peace, and the rights of all individuals, regardless of their nationality or background, is a fundamental value that we share.
 Your leadership in addressing this crisis would be greatly appreciated by your constituents and would contribute to a more peaceful and just world.

+Please cosponsor H.Res.
+786: Calling for an immediate deescalation and cease-fire in Israel and occupied Palestine.

 Thank you for your attention to this critical issue.
 I look forward to hearing about your efforts to support peace and stability in the region.
 Please know that I will continue to follow this issue closely and advocate for a peaceful resolution.

 Sincerely,